-Understanding Periodicals vol 2
+Understanding Periodicals mail vol 2

 This course is designed to de-mystify Periodicals mail.

 The course comprises several sessions.
 Students will attain levels of expertise as they complete the sessions.
-Each session will be offered at least twice in a webinar format with Q and A for attendees.
+Each session will be offered in a webinar format with Q and A for attendees.
 (NNAF may limit attendance to ensure that all students’ comments and questions are addressed.)
-The archive of sessions can be accessed on the NNAF website for review.
+The archive of sessions can be accessed on the NNAF website for review (NNA members only).

 Students may attend all sessions or just some.
 Students who wish to earn the Newspaper Mail Master certificates may enroll in the certification program for a modest fee.
 The levels of attainment will be Bronze, Silver, Gold and Platinum.
 Students will earn certificates for each level upon successful completion of an exam for that level.
 There is no limit to how many times an enrolled student may take the exam.

-Students who do not seek certification may attend for free if their employer/contractor newspapers are members of National Newspaper Association or News/Media Alliance.
+Students who do not seek certification may attend for free if their employer/contractor newspapers are members of National Newspaper Association.

 Who should attend the Newspaper Mail sessions?